vincentiusronalto/employee-management-dashboard/Readme.md

 https://www.datacamp.com/community/tutorials/installing-postgresql-windows-macosx

 ### create database tabel and feed the data
+1. copy the insert table command from sql file
-take the schema from database folder
+2. feed the data from csv file